dharmaraj257/Jenkins-cicd-pipeline/README.md

 # Jenkins Projects

-A brief description of what this project does and who it's for
+Automate Project deployment the usage of Jenkins, GitHub Webhooks & set up on Apache and nginx server

-Step 1: Install Jenkins on AWS by following the steps mentioned in the link below:
+## Step 1: Install Jenkins on AWS by following the steps mentioned in the link below:

 1. Install Java
 2. Install Jenkins